VicenteMartiCentelles/CageCavityCalc/README.md

 ## How it works

-CageCavityCalc uses a geometric algorithm based on an angle measurement technique.
+CageCavityCalc relies on a geometric algorithm that utilizes an angle measurement technique.
+The following image illustrates the key parameters involved in calculating the angle that defines cavity boundaries.

  <img src="CageCavityCalc/pic/principle.png" alt="Principle" width="40%" >